Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreWomen Half Way Home Foundation Inc is a methadone addiction treatment center in Erie County, Ohio.
+Learn MoreWomen Half Way Home Foundation Inc is a methadone clinic in Erie County, OH.
 It is situated at 5414 Homegardner Road, 44824 zip.
 Women Half Way Home Foundation Inc provides full residential treatment and short-term residential treatment.
-Other than methadone treatment, Women Half Way Home Foundation Inc offers employment counseling or training, HIV and AIDS education, support and counseling and substance use education.
+Other than methadone treatment, Women Half Way Home Foundation Inc offers hepatitis education, counseling and support, health education services and group counseling.
 Women Half Way Home Foundation Inc provides medication-assisted treatment to women.

 Learn MoreTreatment at a suboxone clinic in Erie County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.